-Economic Injury Disaster Loans (EIDL)* of up to $2M have maturities of up to 30 years.
+The COVID-19 Economic Injury Disaster Loan (EIDL) program is open through December 31, 2021.
+EIDL loans are available for up to $2M and have maturities of up to 30 years.
 Pricing is 3.75% for businesses, 2.75% for nonprofits.
-Programs subject to Congressional funding appropriations and is scheduled to end December 31

 New York’s Shared Work Program lets companies keep trained staff and avoid layoffs.
 Employees can receive partial Unemployment Insurance benefits while working reduced hours.
 Full-time, part-time and seasonal employees are eligible.
 Companies can apply online through the NY Department of Labor.

 A public/private partnership, the NYC Small Business Resource center will connect eligible small businesses with specialists to provide assistance in technology, real estate, legal and accounting services, procurement opportunities, marketing, sources of loans and grants, and more.

 The New York Forward Small Business Lease Assistance Partnership will provide small businesses with pro bono legal assistance from its network of more than 1,000 attorneys to renegotiate their lease terms in the wake of Covid-19.
 The Small Business Lease Assistance Partnership website includes information on the lease renegotiation process and details the different types of lease workouts available to help small businesses cope with the financial impacts of COVID-19.
 Those interested in pro bono assistance can complete the partnership's intake form to be matched with a volunteer attorney.